DakotaNelson/sneaky-creeper/README.md

 Make a Soundcloud account and [register an app](https://developers.soundcloud.com/docs/api/guide).
 Visit your [apps console](https://soundcloud.com/you/apps/) and note the strings for Client ID and for the Client Secret.
 These are for the `ID` and `secret`, while your username and password are for the `username` and `password`.

-#####Salesforce:
+##### Salesforce:
 First, set up a [Salesforce developer edition account](https://developer.salesforce.com/signup?d=70130000000td6N).
-[Define a connected app] (https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_defining_remote_access_applications.htm), and don't worry about the callback URL - it won't be used.
+[Define a connected app](https://help.salesforce.com/articleView?id=connected_app_create.htm&type=5).Make sure it has full permissions, and don't worry about the callback URL - it won't be used.
 Once you've successfully defined your app, note down the `client_id` and `client_secret` tokens.
 Lastly, [reset your security token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm&language=en) and note down its value.

 Tests
 =====